Rodalies rail services to resume progressively after agreement on safety conditions

 Criticism and understanding

-Commuters at Girona train station are looking for alternatives to get to work or school during the second day of service suspension.
+Commuters at Girona train station were looking for alternatives to get to work or school during the second day of service suspension.
 On Thursday morning, there were very few travelers at Girona's station, as many were aware that there were no trains.

 Lola, one of the passengers, decided to use the AVE high-speed service to arrive at Figueres, where she studies.